How to set up internet filtering with TinyMDM secure browser

 Internet is the secure browser of TinyMDM.
-It allows, depending on the level of filtering selected in the security policy, to restrict internet access on the devices.
-If you have multiple browsers installed on your devices, please note that the Internet filtering system only works with the secure browser.
-The secure browser is installed by default on the devices as soon as a level of Internet filtering has been triggered in the security policy.
+It allows, depending on the level of filtering selected in the policy, to restrict internet access on the devices.
+If you have multiple browsers installed on your devices, please note that the Internet filtering system only works with our secure browser.
+It is installed by default on the devices as soon as a level of Internet filtering has been triggered in the policy.

 If the browser is not yet approved and installed on your devices, go to Enterprise Approved Apps and approve the web app Internet by clicking on ‘Public Apps’.
 Then type ‘Internet Ars Nova Systems’ in the Play Store search bar, approve it, and install it.